Alex Binnie (footballer)

-Alexander Binnie (born 1905; date of death unknown) was a Scottish football goalkeeper who played for Kilsyth Rangers, Partick Thistle, Port Vale, and Hamilton Academical in the 1920s.
+Alexander Binnie (27 March 1901 – 1 May 1988) was a Scottish football goalkeeper who played for Kilsyth Rangers, Partick Thistle, Port Vale, and Hamilton Academical in the 1920s.

+Early life

+Alexander Binnie was born in Kilsyth on 27 March 1901 to James Binnie (a coal miner) and Mary Binnie (née Grindlay).

 Career

-Binnie played for Kilsyth Rangers and Partick Thistle, before joining Port Vale on trial in September 1926.
+Binnie played for Kilsyth Rangers, before signing with George Easton's Partick Thistle on 2 May 1924.
+He made his debut at Firhill on 14 February 1925, in a 2–1 win over Kilmarnock in the SFL First Division.
+He played ten games for the Jags, keeping two clean sheets – including one against Celtic, as he was mainly a reserve to Joe Ramsay.
+He joined Port Vale on trial in September 1926.
 He kept a clean sheet in his debut in a draw with Hull City at Anlaby Road on 25 September, but failed to impress in his three other Second Division games.
-With goalkeepers George Holdcroft and Tom Fern already at The Old Recreation Ground there was no room for Binnie, and he moved back to Scotland to play for Hamilton Academical.
+With goalkeepers George Holdcroft and Tom Fern already at the Old Recreation Ground there was no room for Binnie, and he moved back to Scotland to play for Hamilton Academical.
+He later returned to Kilsyth Rangers and served the club's committee for many years, and was at the club for their Scottish Junior Cup triumph in 1955.